-Book Bags Students are encouraged to buy a locker to store valuables and book bags.
-In classrooms, teachers may develop specific policies regarding book bags.
+Book Bags- In classrooms, teachers may develop specific policies regarding book bags.
 On school buses, book bags should always be held securely or placed under the student's seat.
 All book bags, backpacks, gym bags, etc. should be clearly marked with the student's name so the owner of the item can be identified immediately.
 Students should never carry large amounts of money to school, and they should not place anything of value in the exterior pockets of book bags or backpacks or in bags that open at the top.
 Student property, including but not limited to backpacks, book bags, athletic bags, and purses, may be searched by school administrators when reasonable suspicion exists.
 Any search of a student shall be conducted in a manner designed to preserve the privacy and dignity of the student to the extent possible according to the circumstances of the situation.

-Cell Phone & Electronic Device Policy The

-regulations of electronic devices include the following:
+Cell Phone & Electronic Device Policy The regulations of electronic devices include the following:

-- a.
-Cell phones and all electronic devices and accessories must be turned off, out of sight and cannot be used during class time, unless permission is given by the teacher.
+• Cell phones and all electronic devices and accessories must be turned off, out of sight and cannot be used during class time, unless permission is given by the teacher.
 When traveling in hallways, students must be able to hear directives from school officials.
-Music is NEVER to be played aloud in any school building and the volume in ear buds must be low enough to hear school officials. b.
-Students may only wear the small ear buds, and only in one ear while inside.
-NO beat type headsets or large headphones are allowed.
-Violations such as these may be treated as cell phone violations as well. - It is recommended that students driving a vehicle to school keep cell phones and electronic devices in their vehicle. - Cook Elementary School is not responsible for any lost, stolen or damaged electronic items or accessories and school officials will not investigate these matters. - Emergency phone calls can always be made in the main office; so cell phones are not needed during school hours.
+NO earbuds, beat type headsets or large headphones are allowed.
+Violations such as these may be treated as cell phone violations as well.

+- Cook Elementary School is not responsible for any lost, stolen or damaged electronic items or accessories and school officials will not investigate these matters. - Emergency phone calls can always be made in the main office; so cell phones are not needed during school hours.
 If parents must contact their child, they should call the school office.
 The school office staff is excellent at relaying emergency messages from parents to students.